🚚 FREE US SHIPPING ON ORDERS OVER $60 🚚

 Sometimes we cross paths with an old friend.
 Especially on small lakes, we happen to stumble upon long-lost fishing buddies and neighbors.

-Don't chit-chat or catch up on your entire past year or your whole life, for that matter standing right at the ramp.
+Don't chit-chat or catch up on the entire past year or your whole life, for that matter, standing right at the ramp.

 There are plenty of ways to socialize with your best buds once you're actually on the water.
 And don't even think of stopping to take your family photos in the spot where everyone else is getting ready to launch.